What Are Rheumatic Diseases?

-Ankylosing Spondylitis (AS) usually starts gradually as lower back pain.
-The hallmark feature of AS is the involvement of the joints at the base of the spine.
-This is where the spine attaches to the pelvis, also known as the sacroiliac joints.
+Ankylosing spondylitis usually starts gradually as lower back pain.
+It usually involves the joints where the spine attaches to the pelvis, known as the sacroiliac joints.

 Ankylosing spondylitis is more common in young men, especially from the teenage years to age 30.

 - Gradual pain in the lower back and buttocks

 Lower back pain that worsens and works its way up the spine

 - Pain felt between the shoulder blades and in the neck

 - Pain and stiffness in the back, especially at rest and when getting up

 - Pain and stiffness get better after activity